 …it’s like something out of a Ripping Yarns adventure story.

 Throughout the book’s pages, we travel with Darwin and his Beagle shipmates on their five-year voyage of discovery, as they explore strange new world, seek out new life and new civilisations, and boldly go where few men had gone before.
-We meet with savages; ride with gauchos; journey through jungles; observe, capture and occasionally eat exotic creatures; witness volcanoes, earthquakes and tsunamis; uncover strange, giant fossils; and even get to be rude about Australia.
+We meet with savages; ride with gauchos; journey through rain forests; observe, capture and occasionally eat exotic creatures; witness volcanoes, earthquakes and tsunamis; uncover strange, giant fossils; and even get to be rude about Australia.

 What’s not to like?

 The Voyage of the Beagle has remained in print for over 150 years, so there are many different editions available.
 You should be able to pick up a copy in any good new or second-hand book shop.
 It’s also available at Darwin Online.